YasmineAbdElMoniem/Fuel_Assessment/readme.md

 **How to Run**

+* ***Locally***

     1. Clone this repository to your local machine.
     2. Set up your Java environment with Selenium WebDriver.
     3. Open the project in your preferred Java IDE.
     4. Navigate to the test class for the FuelTracker scenario (e.g., FuelTrackerTest.java) and run the test methods.

+* ***On Cloud***

+    1. Using GitHub Actions on .yml file

 **Dependencies**